 These curriculums are designed to prepare individuals to apply technical knowledge and skills to the fields of architecture, construction, construction management, and other associated professions.

 Course work includes instruction in sustainable building and design, print reading, building codes, estimating, construction materials and methods, and other topics related to design and construction occupations.

 Graduates of this pathway should qualify for entry-level jobs in architectural, engineering, construction and trades professions as well as positions in industry and government.

 A program that prepares individuals to supervise, manage, and inspect construction sites, buildings, and associated facilities.
 Includes instruction in site safety, personnel supervision, labor relations, diversity training, construction documentation, scheduling, resource and cost control, bid strategies, rework prevention, construction insurance and bonding, accident management and investigation, applicable law and regulations, and communication skills.

 Graduates will qualify for entry-level positions in the field of construction management.

 CMT students are eligible for entry-level management positions in traditional commercial and residential construction projects as well as non-traditional construction projects such as large wind turbine and photovoltaic solar projects.

 CMT prefix classes are offered in the evenings only.

-Courses requiring a grade of “C” or better: ACA, ALT, ARC, BPR, CIS, CIV, CMT, CST, COE, ELC, EGR, SPA, SST
+Courses requiring a grade of “C” or better: ACA, ALT, ARC, BPR, CIS, CIV, CMT, CST, ELC, EGR, SPA, SST